 Many in the local government, community and environmental sectors view these proposals as a step too far.
 A step that carries the risk of instability and uncertainty - the ability to appeal directly to the Minister provides an attractive alternative pathway to decisions for some.
-Such powers also risk separating communities from the decisions that matter most to them, disengaging them from their local government institutions and leading to decisions that are less reflective of local values.
+Such powers also risk separating communities from the decisions that matter most to them, disengaging them from their local government institutions and leading to decisions that are less reflective of local values or circumstances.
 Giving central government greater say in key local decisions risks further reducing transparency and accountability, because it does not connect the decision-maker with those paying for it, notably local communities.
-As it is in New Zealand's highly centralised unicameral political system, there too few checks and balances on central government's power outside of the courts.
-We need to strike a balance between national and local political direction and while regional spatial planning is one way of bringing together different players in decision-making, for matters of national significance that 'bite' in regionally specific locations, central government may need to partner with local government in decision-making or in changing local policy settings through a national instrument.
+As it is in New Zealand's highly centralised, unicameral political system, there are too few checks and balances on central government's power outside of the courts, particularly on decisions that affect local communities made in Wellington without local-level input.
+We need to strike a balance between national and local political direction and while regional spatial planning is one way of bringing together different players in decision-making, for matters of national significance that "bite" in regionally specific locations, central government may need to partner with local government in decision-making or in changing local policy settings through a national instrument.

-This may be a more certain way of ensuring that issues are balanced appropriately than directing decisionmaking responsibilities to an independent expert panel or a Minister and leaving those decisions to be made under the same national set of criteria.
+This may be a more certain way of ensuring that issues are balanced appropriately than directing decision-making responsibilities to an independent expert panel or a Minister and leaving those decisions to be made under the same national set of criteria.
 Enabling partnerships between council and central government to prepare locally-tailored national direction will:

-- ensure good quality decisions are made on complex issues of national interest even where local capacity to make these decisions is stretched or where a decision may be unpopular. - improve national/local integration on matters of national interest. - ensure that the decision makers have the mandate and incentive to consider national, regional and local issues. - avoids one-size-fits-all decision making by ensuring that local and regional differences are factored into decision making - allow risk sharing on politically sensitive issues
+- Ensure good quality decisions are made on complex issues of national interest even where local capacity to make these decisions is stretched or where a decision may be unpopular; - Improve national/local integration on matters of national interest;

+- Ensure that the decision makers have the mandate and incentive to consider national, regional and local issues: - Avoids one-size-fits-all decision-making by ensuring that local and regional differences are factored into decision-making; and - Allow risk sharing on politically sensitive issues.